UBC-MDS/DSCI_522-Age-and-Unemployment-Rates/README.md

 ###  Question:

 OPTION 1:
 The exploratory question that we attempt to answer in this analysis is:
  “ Is there a relationship between age and the unemployment rate of developed countries from the years 2006-2016. “

 OPTION 2:
 The inferential question that we attempt to answer in this analysis is:
  *"Is there a difference in unemployment rates in different age groups?"*

 OPTION 3:

-*"Does the age group of a country affect it's unemployment rate?
+*"Does the age group of a country affect it's unemployment rate?"*

 ### Plan of Action for the Analysis: